 4. Do they provide a list of people who will be working on your SEO?

-Neither are inherently bad, but it’s your right to know who will be working on your brand before signing the contract.
+Neither is inherently bad, but it’s your right to know who will be working on your brand before signing the contract.

 When using testimonials to influence your decision, make sure the SEO company has: